shdlabs/SSTorytime/docs/N4L.md

 The N4L language has only a small number of features.
 It's power hopefully lies in its simplicity.
 It consists of text, small or larger (but pragmatically not huge), and relationships between them (in parentheses).
-The vocabulary of parenthetic relations is defined separately in a configuration file called `N4Lconfig.in` (see below).
+The vocabulary of parenthetic relations is defined separately in a set of files in the configuration directory called `SSTconfig/` (see below).

 <pre>